chapter 10

 The architecture was the part that had to be developed.
 For the planning of the event, Borus gave me all the support I needed to teach Jesus theater and to become natural in it.
 And he put together a think team of great minds from the east and west.

-And as a beautiful surprise for Jesus and I, he brought John and Liz and their two children to Rome.
+And as a beautiful surprise for me, he brought John and Susanna and their two children to Rome.

 chapter 12